Aevarkan/MCBE-extended-commands-suite/documentation/CURSEFORGE-README.md

 This command let's you shoot projectiles.

-Not all projectiles support this.

-You can use the same [supplementary pack](https://github.com/Aevarkan/MCBE-ECS-supplementary-pack) to allow projectiles such as the Ender Dragon's fireball to work with this command, **again, be aware it will very likely not be compatible with other addons**.
+<span style="color: #e03e2d;"><strong>Not all projectiles support this.</strong></span> You can use the same [supplementary pack](https://github.com/Aevarkan/MCBE-ECS-supplementary-pack) to allow projectiles such as the Ender Dragon's fireball to work with this command, **again, be aware it will very likely not be compatible with other addons**.

 **Syntax**: `/scriptevent ecs:shoot <projectileId: string> <strength: float>`